How Can You Help a Friend Who Lost a Loved One?

 2. Chip in for funeral expenses

-It’s all too easy for people who are in the midst of dealing with the loss of a loved to become overwhelmed with the cost of burial expenses.
-The average funeral service runs over $6,000, according to the National Funeral Directors Association, and can leave many families wondering how to get help with burial expenses.
+It’s all too easy for people who are in the midst of dealing with the loss of a loved one to become overwhelmed with the cost of burial expenses.
+The average funeral service runs over $7,000, according to the National Funeral Directors Association, and can leave many families wondering how to get help with burial expenses.
 By stepping up to help pay for funeral or burial expenses, you can make an immense difference.

 3. Establish a community memorial